310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 Then I just get more stressed about it, and start trying to make an effort out of everything, only for it to all come to waste… that’s prolly why I’m this unbearably tired.

 Ahhh, I’m just so, so hopeless… It’s so pathetic of me.
-There's nothing more wasted than wasted effort.
+There’s nothing more wasted than wasted effort.
 {% endbubble %}

 {% bubble Hiiro %}